barrientosvctor/nvim/README.md

 * If you want to install a new language server.
 Make sure to first adding it to [lsp config](/init.lua#L248) object.
 Then restart Neovim.
 The language server will download automatically and ready to use.

 If you don't know how to configure any language server, take a look at this [documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

+### Devicons

+* If you have installed any [Nerd Font](https://www.nerdfonts.com/) font and if your terminal emulator of your preference can support Nerd Font icons, make sure to enable devicons plugin [here](https://github.com/barrientosvctor/nvim/blob/main/lua/config/settings.lua#L10) for better programming experience.

+`vim.g.enable_devicons = true`